 We have developed and implemented our own Business Continuity plans.
 Our leadership teams are trained and provided with the tools to perform an advanced business continuity and crisis management plan in the event of an emergency.
 We test and train our leadership teams with crisis management live exercises several times a year.
 We have extended these exercises to our project managers.

 We have put in place effective policies and technical controls to safeguard all information collected by MCI throughout our operations.

-This year, we have updated and aligned our processes and systems following the introduction of the European Union’s General Data Protection Regulation (GDPR).
-Local GDPR Referents were appointed, new guidelines, action and escalation plans as well as Data Privacy code of conduct were successfully launched, together with training sessions.
+In 2018, we updated and aligned our processes and systems following the introduction of the European Union’s General Data Protection Regulation (GDPR).
+Local GDPR Referents were appointed, new guidelines, action and escalation plans, as well as Data Privacy code of conduct, were successfully launched.
+We organise ongoing training sessions.

-In addition, as part of our onboarding programme, we provide IT security training for new talents joining MCI and run regular awareness campaign on fraud and phishing alerts.
-All policies and best practices are available at any time on our intranet.
+As part of our onboarding programme, we provide IT security training for new talents joining MCI and run regular awareness campaigns on fraud and phishing alerts.
+All policies and best practices are readily available at any time on our intranet.